The Complete Disney Villains List 2025: Names and Fun Facts Too

 Complete Disney Villains List

 Ready for the complete list?
-These are all our favorite Disney baddies, complete with some fun tidbits and trivia.
-(Want more villainous fun?
-Test your knowledge with these heroes and villains quizzes!)
+These are all our favorite Disney bad guys, complete with some fun tidbits and trivia.

-Perhaps one of the most iconic villains in Disney history, the Evil Queen was the first true Disney villain.
-She made her appearance in the 1937 animated film, Snow White and the Seven Dwarfs.
-The queen hated Snow White for her beauty and tried to have her killed by the huntsman.
+Perhaps one of the most iconic in Disney history, the Evil Queen was the very first Disney villain.
+Also known as Queen Grimhilde, she made her appearance in the 1937 film, Snow White and the Seven Dwarfs.
+The queen hated her step-daughter for her beauty and tried to have her killed by the huntsman.
 When that didn’t work, she poisoned her with a magical apple.

 Fun Fact